adin234/pomodoro.cc/README.md

 *Note*: setup works with these versions, previous version might also work.

-Run the following to bootstrap the environment (install the needed dependencies, setup docker, build the images)
+Run the following to bootstrap the environment (install the needed dependencies, setup docker, build the images).
+Grab a coffee in the meantime, this takes about 2-5 minutes

 ```
 opt/bootstrap